 Read more...
 Fifteen Fabulous things to do in Paphos

 Step out of the hotel and the harbour lined with restaurants and bars is a pleasant fifteen minute stroll along the beachfront.
 Walk a little further and you’ll discover the many sights of Paphos.
 We visited Hrysopolitissa Basilica and St. Paul’s Pillar, Paphos Fort and the Tombs of the Kings.
 The House of Dionysus is home to some of the best preserved mosaics in the Mediterranean.

 We had intended to hire a car and see a little more of Cyprus but we loved being in the hotel so much that we wanted to spend as much time there as possible.
 There was a lot to see in Paphos and it was all within walking distance so we just explored locally.

-Read more about the things to do in Paphos in my next post.
+Read more about the best things to do in Paphos.

 Our rep, Karen, dropped into the hotel most days at a set time to check that everything was going smoothly.
 We could book tours through her, check our return airport transfer times and ask any other questions we had.

 In-resort check in is such a bonus!
 On the morning of our departure we checked our luggage in at the hotel at a special Jet2 check-in desk.
 Times of the luggage check-in were advised a couple of days before by a message delivered to our room.

 Our luggage was then transported ahead of us to the airport and we didn’t see it again until we reached the baggage carousel at Stansted.
 It’s details like this that made flying with Jet2 so easy and hassle-free.
 It’s also probably one of the reasons Jet2 is the best-rated airline in Europe according to TripAdvisor’s Travellers’ Choice Awards.

 Our Jet2 Holiday to Paphos – The Details

 We flew with Jet2.com from London Stansted airport to Paphos airport in Cyprus.